YesWeTech/The-Last-Caturai/README.md

 # The-Last-Caturai
 Game developed for the ___Granada Game Jam 2016___.

+Arch Linux users will need to install `smpeg` package to run the program.

 ## History

 The history is about a samurai cat called Pepe.
 Once upon a time, Pepe was fishing by the river near his house and after